Laptop displaying nonprofit impact data with AI connectivity overlay

 The Psychology of the Modern Funder: Why the Annual Report is Dead

 The traditional annual report is failing because it misunderstands the psychological driver of the modern major donor.
 For decades, the sector relied on the “charity” model: giving out of obligation or pity.
-Today, we have moved into the era of “agency.”
+Today, as Nonprofit Quarterly has documented, we have moved into the era of “agency” — where funders expect measurable proof of impact before committing.

 Donors don’t just want to help; they want to be the hero of the story who effects specific change.
 When you send a static PDF filled with photos of board members and generic “thank you” text, you are denying them that agency.
 You are asking for a retrospective pat on the back rather than a prospective partnership.